 Art & Design (Fine Art)

-This two-year course creatively explores drawing, painting and a diverse range of mixed-media techniques to an advanced level.
+Drawing, painting and a diverse range of mixed-media techniques are creatively explored to an advanced level throughout this two year Fine Art course.
 You’ll develop skills and ideas needed to create original and personal artwork, using first-hand experiences and research.

 Level: A Level (level 3)